MicrosoftDocs/biztalk-docs/biztalk/core/adapter-ui-help.md

 manager: "anneta"
 ---
 # Adapter UI Help
-This section provides instructions for the Microsoft BizTalk Server adapters user interface (UI).
-You access this information using the F1 key or clicking **Help** in the UI.
+Instructions for the Microsoft BizTalk Server adapters user interface (UI).
 Use the native adapters to exchange messages between applications and BizTalk Server.
 For more information about the native adapters, see [Using Adapters](../core/using-adapters.md).

 ## In This Section
  **HTTP Adapter Handler Properties**